What is the history of Black Point?

-All 13 allotments face the sea and are beach-front properties with no road in front to obstruct the views.
+All of the blocks face the sea and have no road in front to obstruct the views.
 There are some sand dunes in the front and building a two-storey home can give buyers some impressive coastal views.

 Can I access the beach from Beachcomber?

 Each allotment has access to the beach approximately 50 to 100 meters away depending on where the allotment is located.
 There are walkways to the beach from the main road and Outlook Road also.

 The allotments range in size from 730 square meters to just under 800 square metres.
 There is one block which is approximately 1500 square meters.